PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks

-The $2-3\sigma$ deviations of the DATA-like cases in the cosmological parameter space seem mild compared to the $4-5\sigma$ deviations seen in the physical parameter space.
+The $\lesssim 2\sigma$ deviations of the DATA-like cases in the cosmological parameter space seem mild compared to the $4\sigma$ deviations seen in the physical parameter space.
 To understand this, in the left panel of figure \ref{fig:main-results} we show the physical parameters constraints corresponding to the $\Lambda$CDM parameter constraints of the right panel.
 The filled contours in the left panel are hence derived from the dashed, empty contours by imposing a $\Lambda$CDM prior.

 In the SIM-like case (green contours) this prior does not affect much $\alpha_\perp$, $fA_p$ and $m$, but significantly tightens the $\alpha_\parallel$ posterior.
 The reason is that within $\Lambda$CDM there is a tight correlation between $\alpha_\parallel$ and $\alpha_\perp$.
 By construction they are related for any model, because the perpendicular distance is the integral of the parallel distance (see the definitions below eq. \eqref{eq:shapefit_interpretation_alphas}).
 Within $\Lambda$CDM however, the redshift evolution of the Hubble expansion rate is completely determined by $\Omega_\mathrm{m}$, meaning that for a given $\Omega_\mathrm{m}$, $\alpha_\parallel$ and $\alpha_\perp$ are not independent.
 In the ShapeFit compression with a $\Lambda$CDM prior, $\Omega_\mathrm{m}$ is constrained by $m$, hence $\alpha_\parallel$ and $\alpha_\perp$ become directly linked.